Avec112/MonteyHallProblem/readme.md

 ## What do you do?

-Option 1) Stay with the same door (This
-Option 2) Pick the other door
+Option 1) Stay with the same door (This options is normaly what most people would choose) - 33.3% winrate Option 2) Pick the other door (This option is what you should choose) - 66,6% winrate

 Option 1 is normaly what most people would choose but the wise thing would actually be to switch door.

-The simple program shows the two different options with 1000 games each.
+The simple program shows the two different options run for 1000 games each.
-Option 1 equals 33,3% chance of winning
-Option 2 equals 66,6% chance of winning

 ## Requirements
 - Java 1.7 or newer installed
 - Maven 3.0 or newer installed

 ## Install
-* To run download the application (git clone [link]())
-* Start a command shell and go to the catalog where you put the Montey Hall Problem application
+* Start a command shell and go to wherever you want to put the application
+* Clone the repo with `$> git clone https://github.com/Avec112/MonteyHallProblem.git`
-* `$> mvn exec:run`
+* `$> mvn compile exec:run`